Sparse Spatial Transformers for Few-Shot Learning: Introduction

-However, most existing methods use global features or deep descriptors, and they are not effective for few-shot image classification.
-Due to the global feature lose local information, and deep descriptors lose the contextual information of the image.
-Moreover, the above methods all process each support class independently, and cannot use the context information of the entire task to generate task-specific features.
+However, most existing methods use global features or deep descriptors, which are ineffective for few-shot image recognition.
+Because global features lose local information, deep descriptors lose the contextual information of images.
+Moreover, the above methods independently process each support class and cannot use the context information of the entire task to generate task-specific features.

-In this paper, we propose a novel sparse spatial transformer (SSFormers), which extracts the spatial correlation between the query image and the current task (the entire support set), aiming to align task-relevant image patches and suppress task-irrelevant image patches.
-First, we divide each input image into several patches and get dense local features.
-Second, we select task-relevant query patches by a two-way selection function, i.e., mutual nearest neighbour~\cite{mnn,dmn4}.
-And use selected query patches to align support classes.
-Finally, a patch matching module is proposed to measure the similarity between query images and aligned support classes.
-For each patch from a query image, the patch matching module calculates its similarity scores to the nearest neighbor patch in each aligned class prototype.
+This paper proposes a novel transformer-based architecture for few-shot learning called sparse spatial transformers (SSFormers).
+SSFormers extract the spatial correlation between the query image and the current task (the entire support set) to align task-relevant image patches and suppress task-irrelevant image patches.
+As shown in Figure 1, we first divide each input image into several patches and obtain dense local features.
+Second, we select task-relevant query patches by a function of mutual feeling, i.e., the mutual nearest neighbor~\cite{17,18}.
+The selected query patches are then used to generate task-specific prototypes.
+Finally, a patch-matching module (PMM) is proposed to measure the similarity between query images and aligned support classes.
+For each patch from a query image, the PMM calculates its similarity scores to the nearest neighbor patch in each aligned class prototype.
 Then, similarity scores from all query patches are accumulated as a patch-to-class similarity.